 Types of Project Management Software

 - Online: Many small and medium-sized businesses across different industries are now using online project management software.
 This type of software uses cloud-based technology and is offered by application service providers as software-as-a-service (SaaS).
 Nowadays, these applications are expanding their functions and crossing boundaries with their combination of features, and these complicate even more the user’s selection process.

-- On-premise: Typically resides in the company’s own server, which are located in the data center and managed by the company’s IT employees.
-An example of an on-premise PM software is Microsoft Project.
+- On-premise: Typically resides in the company’s own server, which is located in the data center and managed by the company’s IT employees.
+An example of on-premise PM software is Microsoft Project.

 Types of Online Project Management Software Industry

 - Simple: A simple project management software may have fewer features that cover basic functionality, but this does not make them inferior, and may, in fact, be all that is needed by startups or small- to -medium-sized businesses.
 Features included in this type of software are task management, team collaboration, learning materials, email integration, and file management.

 - Comprehensive: A comprehensive type has more features that cover core project management functions such as scheduling, resource management, and financial management on top of a more advanced task management feature.
 Using this type of software is also more expensive.
 However, it provides more accurate estimates, better control on dependencies, and real-time progress tracking.
 It is also more complex to use and require more time from its users.
 Larger organizations and project teams prefer them, especially for more complex projects.